roobinw/iicaptainv2.0.1/FIRESTORE_SETUP_AND_STRUCTURE.md

         // Users collection
         match /users/{userId} {
-          // Any signed-in user can read any user profile (e.g., to see names for attendance).
+          // Any signed-in user can read any user profile (e.g., to see names for attendance or their own profile). allow read: if isSignedIn();
-          // Or, more restrictively: if isUserTeamMember(resource.data.teamId) (only see users in your own team).
-          // For simplicity, allowing any signed-in user to read profiles. allow read: if isSignedIn();

           // A user can create their own profile document.
           // This is handled during signup where teamId and role are also set. allow create: if isOwner(userId) &&
                           request.resource.data.uid == userId &&
-                          request.resource.data.email != null && // ensure basic fields
+                          request.resource.data.email != null &&
                           request.resource.data.name != null &&
                           request.resource.data.role != null &&
                           request.resource.data.teamId != null;